Dear reader of ADxS.org, please excuse the disruption.

 • Non-affected people often have 1 to 2 of 18 symptoms on average (around 5%)3

-• ADHD sufferers often have 12 of these 18 symptoms on average (around 66%)3
+• On average, people with ADHD often have 12 of these 18 symptoms (around 66%)3

 1. Questionnaires for ADHD diagnosis

-However, it is also conceivable that the parents were already enthusiastic about the small improvements that an elimination diet can bring or that a placebo effect can have on the affected child and were not even aware of the much better effect that could be achieved through medication or therapy, or at least were not aware of it at the time of the assessment.
+However, it is also conceivable that the parents were already enthusiastic about the small improvements that an elimination diet can bring or that a placebo effect can have on the child with ADHD and were not even aware of the much better effect that could be achieved through medication or therapy, or at least were not aware of it at the time of the assessment.

 Suitable questionnaires for ADHD are:

-Clinical expert scales:5
+Clinical expert scales:8

 • Diagnostic checklist (ADHD-DC)